 Taking on the current to the end

 First of all, after taking over from the mountain bikers, there is a sprint to and through the river Drava.
 Then is the first important hurdle – snapping on the kayak, closing the spray deck and leaping from a height of seven meters with the kayak into the river Drava.
 Often the equipment has failed to last this jump, marking the end of many teams’ competition.
 Having landed comfortably in the River Drava, a five kilometre-long whitewater regatta awaits with difficult upstream passages that push the sportsmen to their limits.
 In addition, the unusual length of the course – the kayakers are in action for over 30 minutes – is a particular challenge for the athletes.
-After completing the last few metres in the River Isel, the kayakers need to complete a sprint finish on the main square in Lienz with their equipment (the boat!).
-That is no easy task after the efforts in the water, and especially with cold feet.
+After completing the last few metres in the River Isel, the kayakers need to paddle down to the Kosakenfriedhof to hand over to the mountainbiker.

 - 7m jump